PrestaShop/prestashop.github.io/news/_posts/2016-06-16-module-development-changes-in-17.md

 * Make sure you use the new way of calling templates: `fetch(module:modulename/views/template.tpl)`.
 * Make sure you do not add your assets with a hardcoded path in the `displayHeader` hook.
   * Nothing new from v1.6 here, but it's a bad practice.
-* Only rely documented variables!
+* Only rely on documented variables!

 ## Overrides and namespaces